Anchorite1001/discordance/README.md

 # Project#1 - 离谱Discordance

-Take a look at [离谱Discordance](https://discordance.herokuapp.com/) -- a Mandarin podcast I am cohosting with Liangyu Sun.
+This is an application I built for [离谱Discordance](https://discordance.herokuapp.com/) -- a Mandarin podcast I am cohosting with [Liangyu Sun](https://twitter.com/liangyu_s).

+Take a look at the application [HERE](https://discordance.herokuapp.com/).
+All comments and suggestions are welcome!

 I made this application as the second individual project at software engineering immersive [GA](https://generalassemb.ly/).
-All comments and suggestions are welcome!

 ## Overview
 This is a **Ruby on rails** application of [离谱Discordance](https://discordance.herokuapp.com/), where you can: